-- At least 25% (in volume) of the additionally purchased product and/or product cultivated under contract must be MPS-GAP, GLOBALG.A.P. or an equivalent (calculated over the past 12 months) at the time of the first audit. - In addition, an action plan must be available at the time of the first audit that stipulates how the company is to realize 100% certified products. - At the time of the second yearly audit, at least 50% (in volume) of the additionally purchased product and/or product cultivated under contract must be MPS-GAP, GLOBALG.A.P. or an equivalent (calculated over the past 12 months). - At the time of the third yearly audit, at least 100% (in volume) of the additionally purchased product and/or product cultivated under contract must be MPS-GAP, GLOBALG.A.P. or an equivalent (calculated over the past 12 months). - It must be possible to physically distinguish between a certified (final) product and a non-certified (final) product. - N/A, when there is a written agreement available between the producer and the client not to use the GGN/MPS-number for ready-for-marketproducts.
+- At least 25% (in volume) of the additionally purchased product and/or product cultivated under contract must be MPS-GAP, GLOBALG.A.P. or an equivalent (calculated over the past 12 months) at the time of the first audit. - In addition, an action plan must be available at the time of the first audit that stipulates how the company is to realize 90% certified products. - At the time of the second yearly audit, at least 40% (in volume) of the additionally purchased product and/or product cultivated under contract must be MPS-GAP, GLOBALG.A.P. or an equivalent (calculated over the past 12 months). - At the time of the third yearly audit, at least 60% (in volume) of the additionally purchased product and/or product cultivated under contract must be MPS-GAP, GLOBALG.A.P. or an equivalent (calculated over the past 12 months).